Instalily/pst_scraper/README.md

 - Encrypted messages are not supported and will raise an error
 - Signed messages will have their signatures removed during processing
 - The tool maintains the folder structure of the original PST file
+- When processing multiple PST files, the output CSV files will contain all emails and attachments from all input files